junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — Introduced in House
 - 2017-01-12 — Introduced in House
 - 2017-01-12 — Referred to the House Committee on Homeland Security.
+- 2017-01-31 — Considered under suspension of the rules. (consideration: CR H784-785)
+- 2017-01-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+505.
+- 2017-01-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-31 — Ms. McSally moved to suspend the rules and pass the bill, as amended.
+- 2017-01-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H784)
+- 2017-01-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H784)